 b) purchase, retain and sell any assets of any description;

-c) pay from the funds of the Association all the proper costs and expenses incurred by the General Committee in establishing and administering the charity and funds of the Association;
+c) pay from the funds of the Association all the proper costs and expenses incurred by the General Committee in establishing and administering the business of the charity and funds of the Association;

 d) reimburse members from the funds of the Association any expenses resulting from the performance of their duties and powers which arise from the agreed activities of the Association.
 All expenses must be submitted to the Treasurer in a timely manner and accompanied by a receipt or other proof of expenditure.
 Expenses over £30 must only be incurred by prior agreement of no less than two Office Bearers.